An aerial view of a boat in the centre of Belize's Great Blue Hole

 There’s no large marine life (like there would be on a reef wall or open water) as it’s surrounded by shallow corals, but you might spot a variety of sharks that have strayed into the hole during high tide.

-If you’re an Advanced diver or above, the trip to the Blue Hole is totally worth doing, but for Open Water divers and snorkellers, it would only really be worth it for the bragging rights!
+In short, open water divers and snorkellers would only really be visiting for the bragging rights!
 You won’t see any of the natural structures that make this dive interesting, so if it’s a choice between the boat and the flight, the latter will definitely give you more bang for your buck.

 A diver above the Lighthouse Reef near the Blue Hole in Belize